 At One Ashford Hospital we can book you in to see a specialist Consultant for an initial consultation, usually within 48 hours.

 One Ashford Hospital is based in Kent, meaning that we are well placed to see patients from Ashford, Canterbury, Maidstone, Dover, Folkestone and all surrounding areas.
 Call us on 01233 423000 to find out more.

 You can use your private medical insurance or pay for your Colonoscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital